AllenWLynch/lisa/docs/DataAnalysisGuide.md

 * The red gene cluster shows little response from our factors, but the blue and orange clusters appear highly influencd by our first branch of TFs, including SOX2, NANOG, and POU5F1.
 This branch of factors also shows the most significant p-values.
 * Meanwhile, our second TF cluster, which features SMAD3 and NIPBL appears specific for only blue-cluster genes.
-* Lasly, The third cluster of factors, including MBD2, SMAD2 and MED1, shows influence specific to green-cluster genes.
+* Lasly, The third cluster of factors, including JUND, HDAC2, and ERG, shows influence specific to green-cluster genes.

 Let's see if these gene subsets are enriched for any biological activity.